SlimeVR/SlimeVR-Docs-Site/src/server/setting-reset-bindings.md

 ## Feeder App

-To set up reset bindings for SlimeVR you can use the [feeder-app](https://github.com/SlimeVR/SlimeVR-Feeder-App), which is included by default in the SlimeVR-Installer version 0.1.5 and up.
+To set up reset bindings for SlimeVR you can use the [Feeder App](https://github.com/SlimeVR/SlimeVR-Feeder-App), which is included by default in the SlimeVR Installer.
-If you are running an outdated version of SlimeVR without the feeder app, you can download the [latest version](https://slimevr.dev/download) and install it.
+If you are running an outdated version of SlimeVR without the feeder App, you can download the [latest version](https://slimevr.dev/download) and install it.
 This makes setting up reset bindings a lot easier.
 You can use the included video for a visual guide on how to set up the reset bindings.

 ### Setup

-To set up reset bindings using the feeder-app you do the following:
+To set up reset bindings using the Feeder app you do the following:

 1. Head over to your SteamVR settings (make sure "Advanced Settings" is enabled).
 2. Go to Controllers > "Show old binding UI" > "show more applications".